-- 1. At various points (especially in "General Remarks", paragraph 3, and in "What Utilitarianism Is", paragraph 25), Mill considers the possibility of conflict between moral principles.
-According to him, what should happen if/when such a conflict occurs? - 2.
+- At various points (especially chapter 1, paragraph 3; and chapter 2, paragraph 25), Mill considers the possibility of conflict between moral principles.
+According to him, what should happen if/when such conflicts occur? - 2.
 What evaluative focal point(s) does Mill appear to be using in formulating his version of utilitarianism?
 Based on this, does he endorse a form of factoral consequentialism?
-(See especially "What Utilitarianism Is", paragraphs 9, 19, 20, and 23-25.) - 3.
-In "Of What Sort of Proof the Principle of Utility is Susceptible", Mill wants to prove that happiness is the only thing desirable as an end.
+(See especially, chapter 2, paragraphs 9, 19, 20, and 23-25.) - 3.
+In chapter 4, Mill wants to prove that happiness is the only thing desirable as an end.
 How does he intend to provide a reasoned proof for this claim?
 What considerations and premises does Mill present in the course of supporting this claim? - 4.
 How does Mill respond to the objection that other things are desirable, like virtue and music, besides happiness?
 What is Mill's view of the relationship between virtue and happiness?